If you are familiar with the classic Key Punch group initiative, then you’re going to enjoy this wonderful variation.

 Will use this again.

-Awesome stuff Jen.
+Great stuff Jen.
 Such an interesting outcome for you and the groups.
 Thanks for sharing, it helps elevate everyone’s understanding of how powerful well-sequenced group games & activities can be to help people grow, learn & develop.

 I’ve adapted this a little since I contributed it: I split the time the group has into two sets of 10 minutes.
 In the first ten minutes, the group has a free hand to plan, practice and perform.
 They are free to do as they wish.